-This award is located at Level 4 of the Framework for Higher Education Qualification (FHEQ).
+This award is located at Level 4 of the OfS sector recognised standards.

 17. Support for students

 Student support is a key element of the programme and is provided through a range of sources at both NCT and the University of Worcester.